LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 }
 ```

-The additional whitespace that is printed after the character is not necessary, but I like it, it gives a cleaner finish to the resulting image.
+The additional whitespace that is printed after the character is not necessary, but I like the cleaner finish it gives to the resulting image..
 If you test the program as it is so far, you may see a matrix of meaningless characters.
 This is normal, and it is because, depending on where you declared the `canvas` matrix, its memory may be uninitialized.
 You can also add a function to clear the canvas before starting, but we will do this later when we update the canvas.

 Until now, you should have the following functionality implemented:

 1. We can print to the terminal by replacing the previous image instead of filling the terminal with many repetitions of the same image.
-2. There is a time interval between each frame: the iterations of the main loop are not executed immediately.
+2. There is a time interval between each frame: Iterations of the main loop are not executed immediately, following our target fps.
 3. We have a variable that records the time that has passed since the start of the program and is updated in each iteration.
 4. The content of the pixels is stored in a matrix of size $R$, the chosen resolution, and is printed from this matrix.

 Before proceeding, confirm that everything has gone well so far.
-Then, we will start working on the drawing of our donut.
+Then, we will start working on the drawing of our [donut](https://en.wikipedia.org/wiki/Torus).

 # Canvas update